center>ON THIS PAGE

 The National Breed Club recommends that the Wheaten is screened for these conditions routinely and that potential buyers of puppies should discuss these issues and what testing has been done in this regard on their breeding stock.

 Wheatens are active dogs with lots of stamina.
 Ideally they should be given plenty of regular exercise.
+Without sufficient exercise and mental stimulation, this intelligent and athletic dog will develop undesirable behavior.

 Room to run freely outside in a fenced area is a very helpful in using up some of their energy.
 Make sure boundaries are secure because they have a strong prey drive i.e. chasers!.